-The goal of GGDMiner is to provide a baseline solution for discovery of GGDs with clear a step-by-step approach leveraging state of the art pattern mining algorithms in combination with our novel approach based on Answer Graph, a graph pattern query optimization technique, to represent and operate on the graph pattern matches.
-The use of answer graph in this framework opens a discussion on how optimization techniques for graph pattern queries can be used in discovery of graph data dependencies combined with pattern mining techniques.
-In our work, we show how the use of the answer graph has greatly improved memory consumption and execution time in GGDMiner.
-We also show how the discovered GGDs can describe information about a graph dataset to the user while providing excellent coverage.
+The goal of GGDMiner is to provide a baseline solution for the discovery of GGDs with a clear step-by-step approach leveraging state of the art pattern mining algorithms in combination with our novel approach based on Answer Graph.
+The rest of the Paper is structured as follows.
+In \Cref{sec:related} and \Cref{sec:preliminaries}, we present related work and an overview of the GGDs definition. \Cref{sec:dataprofiling} and \Cref{sec:ggdminer} present the problem definition of discovering GGDs and the GGDMiner framework, followed by experiments and results in \Cref{sec:experiments}.

-The rest of the paper is structured as follows.
-In \Cref{sec:related}, we present related work on the discovery of graph dependencies.
-In \Cref{sec:preliminaries}, we present an overview of the GGD definition. \Cref{sec:dataprofiling} presents proposed measures used for discovering GGDs for data profiling and the formal problem definition.
-In \Cref{sec:ggdminer}, we discuss details of each step of the framework and, in \Cref{sec:experiments}, we present our experimental analysis and results.